craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/About People/Nations/The Democratic Combine of Peoples/The Democratic Combine of Peoples.md

 - large swaths of the "exotic races" such as dragonborn, goliaths, tiefling, kenku, triton
 - commonly find the "races of men", such as human, halflings, dwarves
 - uncommonly find elven folk
-- rarely feyborn, such as eladrin
+- rarely feyborn or underkin, such as eladrin or duergar

 ### History
 The Combine was formed at the signing of the [[Coalition's Founding Document]].